-If auto-create mode is activeFile names are generated during the creation of files.
+File names are generated during the creation of files.
 The date and time are set when the first portion of the sound data is received.

 If auto-create mode is not active

 File names are generated after the recording has finished.